alexholcombe/Humby3streams/README.md

 ** NOTES **

+- whichStreamEachResp, whichStreamEachCue, whichRespEachCue Now I'm randomising the query order by , at trialHandler, randoming whichStreamEachCue, which simultaneously decides which streams are cued

+- fix the OK of center lineup
+-columns out of whack, check out whether correct0 is meant to be letter or number

 - What's happening with counterbalancing of which stream respond to first in 3-target case? line 735

 - Alex work on handleAndScoreResponse for 2 cues but 3 streams, hence pay attention to whichStreamEachCue Needs to be out of 6 to counterbalance both 3 and 2-target conditions

+	- Seems like whichstreamEachCue taking the place of whichCued.
+But I do need to counterbalance whichCued.
+So, maybe use which Cude only in trialHandler loop
 -Also need to handle eyetracking